Mugane/Portainer/README.md

 See [Portainer Documentation](https://docs.portainer.io/advanced/app-templates/format) for format descriptions.

-If present, DO NOT modify `templates.json` directly, it will be overwritten.
-Edit the json and optional docker-compose.yml files under the `templates` folder, then run the `collate.sh` script to regenerate the template.json file with the full list of templates.
+Edit the json and optional docker-compose.yml files under the `templates` folder.
+To test locally, run the `collate.sh` script to regenerate the template.json file with the full list of templates.

 By convention the `./templates/name.json` file and the optional `./templates/name/docker-compose.yml` folder use the same `name` for clarity.
 It is dash-separated, lowercase and describes the primary nature of the template contents.